-Today marks the 99th birthday of Leeds United Association Football Club.
+Today marks the 101st birthday of Leeds United Association Football Club.
+More than a centenary of our magnificent football club with its ups and downs, highs and lows.
 The history of football in Leeds dates back to the late 1800’s with teams such as Hunslet Football Club winning the West Yorkshire Cup in 1898 and Leeds Woodville in the Leeds League who shared Elland Road stadium with Holbeck Rugby Club.
 When Holbeck failed to secure a place in division one of the Northern Union in 1904 the club were disbanded and Elland Road put up for sale.

 Traditionally a Rugby League city there was an appetite for football in Leeds, especially now there was a vacant stadium available.
 The men previously behind the now disbanded Hunslet Football Club held a meeting at the Griffin Hotel in Leeds to discuss plans for a new football team for the city.
 And so it was in 1904 that Leeds City Football Club was founded.
 Leeds was the biggest city in England not to have a team in the Football League and finally on the 29th May 1905 they were admitted to the second division of the Football League.

 Leeds City finished mid-table in the first few seasons but when Herbert Chapman arrived as manager in 1912 their performances started to improve.
 They finished in the top half of the table and narrowly missed out on promotion before the league was suspended in 1915 due to the war.
 During the war Leeds City won an unofficial League Championship with many guest players including internationals turning out for the club.
 The League started again in 1919 but allegations were made about the club making illegal payments to players during the war.
 As a result of an enquiry Leeds City were expelled from the Football League.